-QDS is a self-service platform for big data analytics that runs on the three major public clouds: Amazon AWS, Google Compute Engine and Microsoft Azure.
-QDS supports the latest open source technologies, such as Apache Hadoop, Hive, Presto, Pig, Oozie, Sqoop and Spark, to provide the only comprehensive cloud-based data analytics platform, complete with enterprise security features, an easy to use UI and built-in data governance.
+QDS is a self-service platform for big data analytics that runs on three major public clouds: Google Compute Engine, Microsoft Azure, and Amazon AWS.
+QDS supports the latest open source technologies, such as Apache Hadoop, Hive, Presto, Pig, Oozie, Sqoop, and Spark, to provide the only comprehensive cloud-based data analytics platform, complete with enterprise security features, an easy-to-use UI, and built-in data governance.
 Now with support for StreamX, Qubole customers will be able to use Kafka to capture high-velocity data generated across thousands of data sources.

-“Real-time analytics is being used for everything from mobile applications, financial trading, gaming and even social networks.
-As the number of data producers increase and become more disparate, it is increasingly valuable to have a central platform to manage the ingestion of this data,” said Joydeep Sen Sarma, co-founder and CTO of Qubole.
+“Real-time analytics is being used for everything from mobile applications, financial trading, gaming, and even social networks.
+As the number of data producers increases and becomes more disparate, it is increasingly valuable to have a central platform to manage the ingestion of this data,” said Joydeep Sen Sarma, co-founder, and CTO of Qubole.
 “Adding StreamX was a natural extension for the Qubole platform, which was purpose-built to process ever-growing data and data sources, and we look forward to providing a fully managed service that can do this reliably with just a few clicks.”